 The projected expenditures for the amended recommended plan are presented for each of the four sub-phases in the following tables.
-The capital expenditures are based on the OPCC for the Phase III Amended Recommended Plan (see Section 12.6) and the schedule presented in the May 2017 draft report which separates the design phases for IIIA and IIIB.
-The draft May 2017 schedule has since been updated to combine design for phases IIIA and IIIB.
-The costs presented in Tables 12-4, 12-5, 12-6, and 12-7 are reflective of the draft May 2017 program schedule.
-This schedule has been cost loaded to reflect final cost estimates, sequencing plans, project delivery method and input generated during constructability and value analysis evaluations.
+The capital expenditures have been updated based on the OPCC for the Phase III Amended Recommended Plan (see Section 12.6) and updated implementation schedule (see Section 12.7).
+The program schedule has been cost loaded to reflect final cost estimates, sequencing plans, project delivery method and input generated during constructability and value analysis evaluations.